Houston Pedestrian Accident Lawyer

 Ways to Prevent Pedestrian-Vehicle Collisions

 As a driver, the best way to prevent running into a pedestrian is to be attentive to the road at all times.
 Glancing down at your cell phone to read a text message takes your eyes off of the road for a period of time that is the equivalent of driving across a football field blindfolded.
 Do not drive distracted, and be especially cautious at intersections, near crosswalks, and in school zones.
-Do not speed, make unsafe lane changes, pass a stopped vehicle, pull out of driveways without checking for pedestrians, or roll through stop signs.
+Do not exceed the speed limit, make unsafe lane changes, pass a stopped vehicle, pull out of driveways without checking for pedestrians, or roll through stop signs.

 As a pedestrian, you can prevent a collision by staying predictable to drivers and obeying the rules of foot traffic.
 Only cross at an intersection when you have the right-of-way and when it’s safe to do so.
 Never cross the road where there is not a marked intersection or crosswalk.
 Look both ways before crossing a street, even if you have the walk signal.
 Wear brightly-colored clothing to stay visible to drivers, and avoid walking at night.